 What’s the Expiration Date on Glass Baby Bottles?

 Glass baby bottles also don’t have an expiration date.
 And they tend to have an indefinite shelf life.
 But you’ll need to replace the nipples as your baby grows or if they get damaged.
 For example, with the NUK Simply Natural Glass Bottles, you can purchase the nipples separately when necessary.
+This is by the way my top choice when I compared NUK bottles with Dr. Brown bottles.

 Glass baby bottles have a much sturdier construction when compared to plastic bottles.
 This is of course in relation to their lack of susceptibility to heat.
 Plus, they’re considered more hygienic.
 Glass baby bottles can withstand temperature variations to a large extent compared to those made of plastic.